Building the Ideal Body: The Importance of Patience With Nutrition & Training

 Ignore that voice in your head that tells you that its ok to skip a session but remember that missing a session does not negate all your progress or cause you to start over from scratch.
 Commit yourself to performing your sessions but understand that life can sometimes cause you to miss out every now and then.
 Getting to the gym is one thing, following the exercises as listed can present another difficulty.

 Sometimes the weights seem to feel heavier than others and you may not be able to use the listed weights or repetitions.
 Fatigue, soreness and injuries can prevent you from performing your session exactly as planned.
 This doesn't mean you should end the session or give up, do the best you can for that session and regroup for the next one.

 No one has a perfect session every time they walk into the gym but any workout is better than the one you didn't do.
 Accept the fact that you will have some sessions that will not live up to your expectations and use them as motivation for your next workout.
 It is ok to have a bad session from time to time and they will improve as you gain experience in the gym.

-Everyone encounters obstacles on their path to improvement.
+Everyone encounters obstacles in their path to improvement.
 Consistently eating correctly is difficult and pushing yourself to your limits in the gym is exhausting.
 Everyone would have a perfect physique if it weren't hard to improve your body but the rewards are well worth the trouble.

-There are no short cuts; you simply need to put in the hard work as often as possible.
-Understand there will be frustrating times, do your best to see the whole picture and be patient the results will come as long as you keep working hard.
+There are no shortcuts; you simply need to put in the hard work as often as possible.
+Understand there will be frustrating times, do your best to see the whole picture and be patient - the results will come as long as you keep working hard.